To book Paddy O’Connell please contact your JLA Agent.

 The Broadcasting House presenter entertains two million listeners every Sunday with an upbeat take on the news.
-A former Wall Street reporter (he once played Xbox against Bill Gates), Paddy now lectures wealthy Americans enjoying cultural tours of Britain.
+A former Wall Street reporter (he once played Xbox against Bill Gates), he is also familiar to viewers of BBC World.
 He shares at least eight reasons to be optimistic.

 Paddy O’Connell is a familiar face to BBC World viewers, but he is far better known to British audiences as presenter of Radio 4’s Sunday morning show, Broadcasting House.